NyanCAD/Pyttoresque/readme.md

 A Python library for working with NyanCAD tools.

-`pyttoresque.netlist` is a module for downloading schematics from a Mosaic CouchDB and generating SPICE netlists.
+* `pyttoresque.netlist`: downloading schematics from a Mosaic CouchDB and generating SPICE netlists.
+* `pyttoresque.simserver`: simulate netlists on a simulation server and stream results.